zauziii/my-previous-works/README.md

 ## About [PoDDyHePo-projection](https://github.com/zauziii/PoDDyHePo-projection)

 It is the first R pacakge that I made.
-It was built some years ago, so the code may not be clean and tidy.
+It was built some years ago, so the code may not be clean enough.
 The main purpose for this pacakge is to allow our audiences to produce something using the same method.

 ## About [my-previous-works](https://github.com/zauziii/my-previous-works)